Waitresses at NY diner receive $1,400 tip as part of internet trend - NewsBreak

 Waitresses at NY diner receive $1,400 tip as part of internet trend

-SYRACUSE, N.Y. ( WSYR ) – Christmas came early for five waitresses at The Market Diner in Syracuse after a group of generous New Yorkers left a $1,400 tip.

 Bud Loura, the organizer behind the surprise, said it’s part of the Shock & Claus trend , which encourages diners to go out to eat with a group of friends.
-At the end of the meal, each person pays for what they ordered and leaves a $100 tip.
+At the end of the meal, everyone pays for what they ordered and leaves a $100 tip each.Restaurant owners respond to backlash after firing server who got $4,400 tip

 “I work with a lot of independent restaurants.
 I see the strife they’re going through,” said Loura.
 “I see the hurt that’s going through their employees right now and it’s just really important.
 They’re the hardest working people right now.”